Genetics: Iranian landrace “domesticate” from Yazd

 Aroma: slightly gassy, sweet and sour hash, earthy, herbal

-Characteristics: Resistant to disease, hardy, vigorous, desert plant
+Characteristics: Resistant to disease, hardy, vigorous, desert plant, productive plants

 Grow type: outdoor, greenhouse, indoor